An insight into the leaders of DPRK (North Korea) over the years since founding

 He is known for his strict Songun (military-first) policies which strengthened the power of the army.
 During his rule, he also oversaw a few economic reforms and inter-Korean initiatives such as the Kaesong Industrial Park.

-He passed away in December 2011 when his son Kim Jong Un took power.
+He passed away in December 2011 when his son Kim Jong Un was appointed as leader.

 Kim Il Sung is known as the Eternal President of North Korea.
 He is considered the founder of the country itself and therefore holds this title despite having passed away.
-He was elected President of North Korea by the Supreme People’s Assembly in December 1948 and ruled until his death in 1994.
+He was elected premier of DPRK by the Supreme People’s Assembly in December 1948, elected President of DPRK in 1972 and ruled until his death in 1994.